KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo5 - SMBus - i2c host controller doesn't respond/README.md

 So if not I2C then SMBus and the EFI_SMBUS_HC_PROTOCOL protocol which is detected in Windows.
 In line 238 https://github.com/KarolDuracz/scratchpad/blob/main/bootloader_x86/tianocore%20EDK2/demo5%20-%20SMBus%20-%20i2c%20host%20controller%20doesn't%20respond/HelloWorld.c#L238
 <br /><br />
 Everything looked ok, so I iterated through the addresses.
 I don't checked if something is between 0x50 - 0x57, I just displayed everything that is in between 0x03 - 0x77 to see what it finds.
-In this test I was specifically looking for DISPLAYS.
+In this test I was specifically looking for a DISPLAYS devices.
 And as you can see in the picture there is something between 0x50 - 0x57.
 It is possible that these are 2 devices for displaying the image, but I have not done a loop to EDID yet.
 I don't know yet what these two devices are doing at addresses 0x33 and x045.

 ```
 #define SMBUS_MIN_ADDR  0x03  // Lowest SMBus address